pingcap/community/architecture/README.md

 - Demonstrated a good sense of responsibility in PR reviews within the SIG.
 The review contributions must meet the amount or the difficulty criteria as defined in the charter of the specific SIG.
 - Demonstrated deep understanding of the TiDB components specific to the SIG by contributing significantly as:
-    - Finished 2+ tasks of Medium difficulty or higher
+    - Finished 2 or more tasks of Medium difficulty
-    - Fixed 1+ task of Hard difficulty
+    - Fixed 1 or more tasks of Hard difficulty
 - Nominated by the Tech Leads of the SIG and gained supermajority (2/3) votes from Maintainers

-#### Responsibilities and privileges
+#### Privileges and responsibilities

 - Control overall code quality of projects under the SIG
 - Guide Contributors and Reviewers to contribute to the SIG continuously